jguadagno/jguadagno.github.io/_posts/2007-11-09-microsoft-sql-server-2005-stored-procedure-programming-in-t-sql-amp-net.md

 categories:
   - Books
 ---
 I primarily read this book for the what specifically SQL Server 2005 has as far as CLR intergration is concerned.
 This book was a good overview of all aspects of SQL Server development.
 It covered T-SQL stored procedures and general SQL queries.
+From a CLR perspective, it covered the following:

+* CLR development (about 12 pages)
+* CLR stored procedures (about 20)
+* Functions and stored procedures (about 30)
+* Advanced topics (about 40)

-From a CLR perspective, it covered the following:<ul><li>CLR development (about 12 pages)</li><li>CLR stored procedures (about 20)</li><li>Functions and stored procedures (about 30)</li><li>Advanced topics (about 40)</li></ul>I guess the point is that there is not much extra stuff you need to know to utilize the .NET CLR in SQL Server 2005.
+I guess the point is that there is not much extra stuff you need to know to utilize the .NET CLR in SQL Server 2005.